insum-labs/starter-project-template/.vscode/README.md

   - [Compiling Code](#compiling-code)
   - [APEX Export](#apex-export)

-[Microsoft Visual Studio Code (VSC)](https://code.visualstudio.com/) is a code editor.
-It is the recommended editor for Logger.
-VSC allows for compile PL/SQL code directly from VSC (see [this blog](https://ora-00001.blogspot.ca/2017/03/using-vs-code-for-plsql-development.html)) for more information.
+[Microsoft Visual Studio Code (VSC)](https://code.visualstudio.com/) is a code editor and is recommended for most PL/SQL work.
+VSC can compile PL/SQL code directly from VSC (see [this blog](https://ora-00001.blogspot.ca/2017/03/using-vs-code-for-plsql-development.html)) for more information.
+Opening this project folder in VSC will automatically give you the ability to compile PL/SQL code and do APEX backups

 ## Setup

 The first time you execute this script an error will be shown and `scripts/user-config.sh` will be created with some default values.
 Modify the variables as necessary.
+You may also need to modify the [`scripts/project-config.sh`](scripts/project-config.sh) file.
+See the documenation in the [`scripts`](scripts) folder for more info.

 *Note: Windows users: Please ensure WSL or cmder is configured to run bash as terminal in VSC: [instructions](../README.md#windows-setup)*